 Participants discover how trees grow, how to identify species, and some fascinating facts about a tree’s role in the forest ecosystem.
 A hike to the pine forest may be included for fourth grade and up.

 Participants engage in an inquiry-driven lesson while learning about the water cycle and watersheds.
 Using the scientific method, participants devise and conduct an investigation into the health of a stream, searching and categorizing macroinvertebrates.

 Seasons of Change

 Participants take a close look at the varied ecological and physical changes that occur throughout the seasons and the unique adaptations plants and animals have employed.
 Live animal ambassadors are included at each visit.
 This is a four-part program conducted over one school year.

 Pre or Post Outdoor School Program

 If your class is visiting Glen Helen for residential Outdoor School, consider scheduling a classroom program as a pre- or post-trip visit.
-Programs feature content that your participants are exposed to during Outdoor School, and help introduce or further develop concepts all at a special lower rate.
+Programs feature content that your participants are exposed to during Outdoor School, and help further develop concepts all at a special discounted rate.

 Information for Scout Leaders

-Is your Boy or Girl Scout troop working towards a specific goal?
+Is your Scout troop working towards a specific goal?
 Let the Outdoor Education Center help!
 Our trained naturalists will work with you to meet your requirements.
 Contact the Extension Naturalist for more information.

 Girl Scout Programs